-- 1. Set out cost-efficient additional policies and measures, notably in the agricultural sector and for non-CO2 emissions, including methane, N2O and F-gases from industrial processes and product use, agriculture and waste management, to bridge the projected gap of 9.3 percentage points to meet the national greenhouse gas target of -48% in 2030 compared to 2005 levels under the ESR.
-Provide updated projections to show how existing and planned policies will deliver on the target, and if necessary, specify how flexibilities available under the ESR will be used to ensure compliance.
-Complement the information on the policies and measures, clearly spelling out their scope, timeline and, where possible, expected greenhouse gas reduction impact, in particular for measures in Union funding programmes such as common agricultural policy. - 2.
-Identify the sources of CO_2 emissions that are planned to be captured.
-Identify the overall CO_2 storage capacity. - 3.
-Provide additional detail about the planned measures, quantifying their expected impacts in terms of removals or emissions from the LULUCF sector.
-Provide clear information on how public funds (both Union funds, including the common agricultural policy, and State aid) and private financing through carbon farming schemes are consistently and effectively used to achieve the net removal national target.
-Provide information on the status and progress to be made in ensuring the enhancements to higher tier levels/geographically explicit datasets for monitoring, reporting and verification in line with Part 3 of Annex V to Regulation (EU) 2018/1999.
+1. Set out cost-efficient additional policies and measures, notably in the transport and agricultural sectors, to bridge the projected gap of 10.5 percentage points to meet the national greenhouse gas target of -50% in 2030 compared to 2005 levels under the ESR.
+Provide updated projections to show how the existing and planned policies will deliver on the target and, if necessary, specify how flexibilities available under the ESR will be used to ensure compliance.
+Complement the information on the policies and measures, clearly spelling out their scope, timeline and, where possible, expected greenhouse gas reduction impact, including for measures in Union funding programmes, such as the common agricultural policy.